ImRoke/Principles-of-Digital-Image-Processing/Colorspaces/Color_Spaces.md

 ## RGB (Red, Green, Blue):

+  * RGB is more intuitive and closely related to the way that human vision perceives color.
   * The most used color space and represents color as a combination of red, green, and blue values.
   * Used in computer displays, cameras, and digital devices.
   * Red - (255, 0, 0), Green - (0, 255, 0), Blue - (0, 0, 255), White - (255, 255, 255), Black - (0, 0, 0)